 Making an annual disclosure of the account agreement terms, mentioning any changes, and including a pamphlet on security awareness;

-Disclaimer that the risk of loss resides with the account holder if a fraudulent payment order is received the credit union in compliance with the credit union’s normal security procedures;
+Disclaimer that the risk of loss resides with the account holder if a fraudulent payment order is received and the credit union processes the transaction in accordance with its normal security procedures;

-Requirement that the business member provide a list of the employees that are authorized to initiate files, or if the account holder is controlling account administration and accessibility, then an acknowledgment from the member of their responsibility and liability; and
+Requirement that the business member provide a list of the employees that are authorized to initiate files, or if the business member is controlling account administration and accessibility, then an acknowledgment from the business member of their responsibility and liability; and

 Provisions for settling contract disputes.
-Consideration should be given to requiring arbitration to settle contract disputes, or to include a provision that provides the account holder with warranties or indemnification against corporate account takeover thefts, providing the account holder has followed specific practices.
+Consideration should be given to requiring arbitration to settle contract disputes, or to include a provision that provides the account holder with warranties or indemnification against CATO thefts, providing the account holder has followed specific practices.

 MEMBER AWARENESS PROGRAM IDEAS